BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 GOOD TO KNOW:

-You can visit St. Martin’s Cathedral from 9 am – 11.30 am and 1 pm – 6 pm between Monday and Friday.
+You can visit St. Martin’s Cathedral from 9 am – 11.30 am and 1 pm – 6 pm between Monday and Friday (as of May 2024).
 Tourists can see it on Saturday only between 9 am and 11.30 and on Sunday between 1.45 pm and 4.30 pm.

 3. Michael’s Gate

 It’s easy to see why many tourists put Michael’s Gate high on their bucket list when exploring attractions in Bratislava.
-Michael’s Gate, or Michalská brána in Slovak, is the only remaining city gate from the fortified wall that once surrounded Bratislava.
+Michael’s Gate, or Michalská brána in Slovak, is the only remaining city gate from the fortified wall that once surrounded this city.
 It dates back to the 1300s and played an important role in the city’s defence.

 In the past, four city gates protected the entrance to the city.
 Michael’s Gate was one of them.
 It got its name from the nearby church of St. Michael, which once stood before the fortification.